 GASB Statement No. 20 recognizes that the accounting and financial reporting activities of authorities are considered to be proprietary activities.
-In accordance with Statement No. 20, the Authority has applied all GASB pronouncements, as well as the Financial Accounting Standards Board (FASB) pronouncements that were issued prior to November 30, 1989.
-The Authority has elected not to apply FASB pronouncements issued after that date unless they have specifically been made applicable by the GASB.
+In accordance with Statement No. 20, the Authority has applied all GASB pronouncements.

 D. Budgets and Budgetary Accounting

 An annual budget is required to be adopted and integrated into the accounting system to provide budgetary control over revenues and expenditures.
 Budget amounts presented in the accompanying financial statements represent amounts adopted by the Authority and approved by the State Division of Local Government Services per N.J.S.A.
 40A:4 et seq.